blackjetrock/postal-pico-rom-reader/README.md

--*-I saw a post on the internet, which if it reslly is by Eben Upton, says that the Pico GPIOs are 5V tolerant, but not 5V5 tolerant as inputs.
+-*-I saw a post on the internet, which if it really is by Eben Upton, says that the Pico GPIOs are 5V tolerant, but not 5V5 tolerant as inputs.

 See here: